-If you would like to arrange an individual seminar, please get in touch with Dr Helmut Gese, telephone +49 (0) 89 890 57 94 11.
+If you would like to arrange an individual seminar, please get in touch with Dr Helmut Gese.

 OUR LECTURERS

 Dr Helmut Gese is the head of MATFEM's CommonLab department.
 He is specialised in experimental assessment and characterisation of metals and has expertise in forming and crash simulation.